 For the Home

 At Cielo Home, housed in a renovated stable, lush linens, chandeliers and curiosities beckon shoppers to infuse their homes with the charms of yesteryear.
-Major retailers in the Brewery Blocks include West Elm for furnishings and decor and Sur La Table for premium kitchen wares.
+West Elm is also nestled in the Brewery Blocks for furnishings and decor.

 The Pearl District is home to many art galleries, including names like Froelick, Augen and Elizabeth Leach, which have become synonymous with Northwest arts.
 If you’re considering investing in art, Portland’s lack of sales tax promises immediate savings.